Code::Blocks

-Code::Blocks is a free, open-source cross-platform IDE that supports multiple compilers including GCC, Clang and Visual C++.
+Code::Blocks is a free, open-source, cross-platform IDE that supports multiple compilers including GCC, Clang and Visual C++.
 It is developed in C++ using wxWidgets as the GUI toolkit.
 Using a plugin architecture, its capabilities and features are defined by the provided plugins.

 Currently, Code::Blocks is oriented towards C, C++, and Fortran.
 It has a custom build system and optional Make support.

 Code::Blocks is being developed for Windows and Linux and has been ported to FreeBSD, OpenBSD and Solaris.
 The latest binary provided for macOS version is 13.12 released on 2013/12/26 (compatible with Mac OS X 10.6 and later), but more recent versions can be compiled and MacPorts supplies version 17.12.

 History

 After releasing two release candidate versions, 1.0rc1 on July 25, 2005 and 1.0rc2 on October 25, 2005, instead of making a final release, the project developers started adding many new features, with the final release being repeatedly postponed.
 Instead, there were nightly builds of the latest SVN version made available on a daily basis.

 The first stable release was on February 28, 2008, with the version number changed to 8.02.
 The versioning scheme was changed to that of Ubuntu, with the major and minor number representing the year and month of the release.
-Version 20.03 is the latest stable release; however for the most up-to-date version the user can download the relatively stable nightly build or download the source code from SVN.
+Version 25.03 is the latest stable release; however for the most up-to-date version the user can download the relatively stable nightly build or download the source code from SVN.

-In April 2020, a critical software vulnerability was found in the Code::Blocks IDE v17.12, identified by CVE-2020-10814.

-Jennic Limited distributes a version of Code::Blocks customized to work with its microcontrollers.
+Jennic Limited prior to its closure distributed a version of Code::Blocks customized to work with its microcontrollers.

 Features

-Compilers

-Code::Blocks supports multiple compilers, including GCC, MinGW, Digital Mars, Microsoft Visual C++, Borland C++, LLVM Clang, Watcom, LCC and the Intel C++ compiler.
-Although the IDE was designed for the C++ language, there is some support for other languages, including Fortran and D. A plug-in system is included to support other programming languages.
+Code::Blocks supports multiple compilers, including GCC, MinGW, Mingw-w64, Digital Mars, Microsoft Visual C++, Borland C++, LLVM Clang, Watcom, and LCC.

-Code editor

-The IDE features syntax highlighting and code folding (through its Scintilla editor component), C++ code completion, class browser, a hex editor and many other utilities.
-Opened files are organized into tabs.
-The code editor supports font and font size selection and personalized syntax highlighting colours.